 - Elimination of the heat that accumulates in summer.
 To do this, natural means (passive cooling techniques) will be used, such as free-cooling, which uses outside air to cool or cool a space.
 Free-cooling systems extract air from outside, filter it, and use it for acclimatization.
 In this way, the return air is prevented from recirculating, obtaining an improvement in its quality inside the house.

 - Adjustment of environmental conditions.
-The bioclimatic houses maintain the comfortable temperature throughout the year through adequate quality and air circulation within the spaces, and the storage of cold / heat in the walls.
+The bioclimatic houses maintain a comfortable temperature throughout the year through adequate quality and air circulation within the spaces, and the storage of cold/heat in the walls.

 - Improvement of the microclimate around buildings through bioclimatic design.